Multi-Fidelity Reinforcement Learning with Gaussian Processes: Results

 \subsubsection{Average Cumulative Reward in Real-World}

-In Figure~\ref{fig:avg:reward}, we compare GPQ-MFRL algorithm with three other baseline strategies by plotting the average cumulative reward collected by the robot as a function of samples collected in real-world.
-Three baseline strategies are, \begin{enumerate} \item Directly collecting samples in the real world without the simulator (Direct), \item Collect $100$ samples in the simulator and transfer the policy to the Pioneer robot with no further learning in the real world (Frozen Policy) and \item Collect $100$ samples in the simulator and transfer the policy to the robot while continuing to learn in the real world (Transferred Policy). \end{enumerate} We observe that average cumulative reward converges fastest to the maximum possible value with GPQ-MFRL.
+In Figure~\ref{fig:avg:reward}, we compare GPQ-MFRL algorithm with three other baseline strategies by plotting the average cumulative reward collected by the robot as a function of samples collected in the real world.
+Three baseline strategies are, \begin{enumerate} \item Directly collecting samples in real world without the simulators (Direct), \item Collect hundred samples in one simulator and transfer the policy to the Pioneer robot with no further learning in the real world (Frozen Policy) and \item Collect hundred samples in one simulator and transfer the policy to the robot while continuing to learn in the real world (Transferred Policy). \end{enumerate} We observe that the Direct \revone{policy} performs worst in the beginning.
+It can be attributed to the fact that the robot started to learn from scratch.
+The Frozen policy starts \revone{better} since it \revone{has already} learned a policy in the simulator.
+However, it \revone{tends} to a lower value of average cumulative reward which suggests that the optimal policy learned in the simulator is not the optimal policy in the real world.
+Although, the Transferred policy seems to perform better at the beginning than the Frozen policy, it is difficult to dictate if it will always be the case.
+The Direct policy has a large performance variance in the beginning.
+GPQ-MFRL outperforms the other strategies right from the beginning. \revone {We attribute this to the fact that} the GPQ-MFRL collects more samples from the simulator in the beginning and hence starts \revone{better} right from the \revone{start}.
+If one would allow the Transferred Policy and the Frozen Policy to collect more samples from the simulator they might have performed the same as the GPQ-MFRL.
+However, deciding how many samples one should allow is a non-trivial task and problem-specific.
+GPQ-MFRL can decide the number of samples in each simulator by itself without the need for human intervention.